 Some people get what they need in a handful of sessions—or even in a single session—especially when addressing a specific, straightforward concern.

 A more traditional Rolfing experience is a series of 10–15 sessions that thoroughly addresses the whole body.
 This process is a good fit for many people and is often how we work together.
+After an initial series, many clients come in occasionally for tune-ups.

 Skilled Rolfers use a wide spectrum of touch, ranging from very light to firm and steady.
 Sensations can vary from mild to strong, and should always feel genuinely welcome.
 I continuously track tissue responses and make subtle adjustments to speed and pressure, creating an experience that is responsive, supportive, and often deeply satisfying—even when working with deeper layers.